CARROLL Exceeds $2 Billion in Transaction Volume During First Half of 2022

 The Firm’s ground-up multifamily development venture, re-established in February 2022, features a current pipeline of projects representing more than 1,100 units and spanning three MSAs – Atlanta, Jacksonville, and Orlando.
 A groundbreaking is scheduled in Atlanta in Q4 with a self-performing team in place to execute the garden-style community.
 The team remains focused on ready-to-build projects in the Sun Belt as it continues to target a 2,000-unit annual pipeline.
 While competition remains high, the under-supplied markets CARROLL will focus on provides ample opportunity for continued expansion.

 As a Firm with a rapidly growing presence in nine states, CARROLL focuses on fostering a culture of inclusivity, engagement, and philanthropy.
 In Q3, CARROLL will enhance several employee benefits, including paid maternity and paternity program and a CARROLL Day of Reflection that each employee can use any day of the year for cultural recognition.
-CARROLL also plans several children’s focused philanthropy initiatives aimed at back-to-school efforts, led by CEO M. Patrick Carroll’s upcoming donation of 600 sneakers to the Boys and Girls Club of Miami.
+CARROLL also plans several children’s focused philanthropy initiatives aimed at back-to-school efforts, led by CEO Patrick Carroll’s upcoming donation of 600 sneakers to the Boys & Girls Clubs of Miami-Dade.

 CARROLL, a privately held real estate company, was founded in 2004.
 With headquarters in Atlanta, Ga. and regional offices in Dallas-Fort Worth, Raleigh, Denver, Tampa, and New York, CARROLL focuses on multifamily communities, including acquisitions, community and asset management services, ground-up development and fund management.
 The Firm has raised more than $4.4 billion of equity through CARROLL-sponsored funds and joint ventures.
 CARROLL has successfully purchased, developed, or sold more than $20.1 billion in real estate.